attitude/mustache-atomic-loader/README.md

 *A work in progress*

-Mustache Atomic Loader is a implementation of mustache template loader with few advanced markup options.
+Mustache Atomic Loader is a implementation of Mustache template loader with few advanced markup options.
 By filtering template content before passing to Mustache it is possible to effectively extend Mustache language with custom markup.